 - Decide whether leadership is adequately equipped to address employee concerns remotely.

-Smart HR Audit
+Work With Smart HR For A HR Audit Checklist

 As the world shifts from pandemic crisis response to recovery and resumes operations, companies must ensure HR processes have been examined with the benefit of hindsight and changed or enhanced where needed.
 Smart HR’s Post-COVID Audit Checklist will help you get started in the right direction and possibly identify areas in which you should commit more resources.
 Among Smart HR’s many innovative, world-class human resource offerings is an HR auditing service.
 An HR audit involves a review of current practices, policies and procedures to identify areas of strengths and weaknesses and where improvements may be needed.
 If gaps are identified between “what is” and “what should be,” Smart HR makes recommendations for improvements and gives you a very specific path forward.
 By virtue of going through an HR audit, you are demonstrating your commitment to your employees, making HR a priority and ensuring you are prepared in the event of another pandemic or major disruption to operations.
 Call today.